Dental Hygiene

 DH 206.
 Dental Hygiene Practice VI.
 5 Credits.

 Covers the administration of local anesthesia and nitrous oxide sedation techniques for safe and effective patient management of pain and anxiety related to dental procedures.
-Includes appropriate safety precautions, including handling of contaminated sharps.
-Prerequisite/Concurrent: DH 220.
+Students serve as patients for each other, applying the knowledge and skills taught in DH 220.
+Corequisites: DH 220.

 DH 228.
 Head and Neck Anatomy.
 2 Credits.